projectcontour/contour/design/service-apis-implementation.md

 #### Listener merging

 Listener merging is performed by Contour to coalesce any set of valid Listeners into minimal configuration for Envoy.
-Listener **conflict** is defined as two listeners that are not mergable for some reason.
+Listener **conflict** is defined as two listeners that are not mergeable for some reason.

 Listeners that are mergeable but have a conflict are both invalid and will be rejected, and their status updated accordingly.